Patch-from-a-peak/Test_blog001/docs/_posts/2020-05-11-translation-formats-intro.markdown

   In our case, it's the `<skeleton (...) />` tag from line 5.
 It could have also been written as `<skeleton (...)></skeleton>`.

 * Space between elements does not matter that much.
-The example was indented (*prettified*) for clarity, but the tags could have been put in one line, one right after the other.
+The example was indented (*prettified*) for clarity, but the tags could have also been put in one line, one right after the other.

-What is most interesting to us, as translators, are the `source` and `target` tags.
-They are common in different translation formats.
-The first kind surrounds the original text, and the second one surrounds our translation.
+What is most interesting to us, as translators, are the `source` and `target` elements.
+They occur in different translation formats.
+The first type contains the original text, and the second one contains our translation.

 &nbsp;
 &nbsp;